robonyong/react-split-flap-display/README.md

 | value          | string (required)           | _null_    | The string of characters to display or flip to                                                                                                                                             |
 | withSound      | boolean or string           | _null_    | Optionally load and play a sound with every flip.<br/>Sound duration must be less than or equal to `step` duration.<br/>`true` loads an mp3 I recorded of a single Vestaboard bit flipping |

-For `characterSet`, there are three convenience constants that ship with this component (you can see how they might be used in the example):
+For `characterSet`, there are three convenience constants that ship with this component from `react-split-flap-display/constants` (you can see how they might be used in the example):

 `NUMERIC`: `[0-9]`\
 `ALPHA`: whitespace `' '` + `[A-Z]`\